vocaltract/learning-manual/LaTeX/install.md

     export MANPATH=/usr/local/texlive/2019/texmf-dist/doc/man:$MANPATH
     export INFOPATH=/usr/local/texlive/2019/texmf-dist/doc/info:$INFOPATH

-## 5. Unmount
+## 5.Update fonts
-    cd ~ && sudo unmount /mnt
+    1.  sudo cp /usr/local/texlive/2019/texmf-var/fonts/conf/texlive-fontconfig.conf /etc/fonts/conf.d/09-texlive.conf

+    2.  reboot your machine.

+    3.  sudo fc-cache -fsv

+    The third step is quite slow, please be patient.

+## 6.Configure the downloading source and update
+    sudo tlmgr option -repository https://mirrors.tuna.tsinghua.edu.cn/CTAN/systems/texlive/tlnet
+    sudo tlmgr update --self --all

+    Sometimes, root account may still not contain the PATH of Texlive, and you will see tlmgr is not found.
+    Alternatively, you can login in the root account, and type

+    export PATH=/usr/local/texlive/2019/bin/x86_64-linux:$PATH

+    Then tlmgr is available to you.

-## 6. Test
+## 7. Test
     First, you can type tex --version in the terminal.
-    Second, here is a test tex file in the folder, you can use it with vscode.
+    Second, here is a test tex file in the folder, you can use it with vscode extensions.